 For organizations who currently rely on Excel as a budgeting tool, it’s important to know that Excel mistakes such as the ones listed here are not derailing your ability to make critical decisions for business.
 Excel, for better or for worse, is not going anywhere anytime soon – and thankfully, we have many years of precedent from which we can shape best practices.

 For more valuable forecasting insights, don’t miss our free financial forecasting process guide.
 It provides best practices for helping accuracy within your organization:

 Remember, if you have questions or are interested in partnering with an outside resource to help with budgeting and forecasting, feel free to contact us at any time.

 About the Author

-Mike has over 10 years of experience in roles requiring expertise in strategic planning, forecasting, budgeting, business valuation, financial modeling and both buy-side and sell-side M&A transaction support.
-He served as a Sr. Analyst at Elements Behavioral Health where his responsibilities included leading the budgeting and forecasting processes as well as acquisition transaction support.
-Additionally, he served as a Sr. Associate in the Private Capital group at Union Bank where he focused on executing middle market acquisition opportunities across various sectors.
-Mike holds an MBA from the Graziadio School at Pepperdine University, a Bachelor of Arts in Economics from Brock University and is a CFA Charter holder.
+Mike has more than 15 years of experience in roles requiring expertise in strategic planning, forecasting, budgeting, business valuation, financial modeling and both buy-side and sell-side M&A transaction support.
+He has worked with clients across several industries, including entertainment, e-commerce and subscription, real estate and consumer products.
+Prior to 8020, he served as Finance Manager at Elements Behavioral Health, where his responsibilities included leading the budgeting and forecasting processes as well as acquisition transaction support.
+Additionally, he served as a Sr. Associate in the Private Capital group at Union Bank, where he focused on executing middle-market acquisition opportunities across various sectors.
+Mike holds an MBA from the Graziadio School at Pepperdine University, a B.A. in Economics from Brock University and is a CFA Charter holder.